partiusfabaa/cs2-BlockerPasses/README.md

 3. Download [BlockerPasses](https://github.com/partiusfabaa/cs2-BlockerPasses/releases/tag/v1.0.0)
 4. Unzip the archive and upload it to the game server

+### After installing ResourcePrecacher, all the paths you write in the config, write them there as well

 # Commands
 `css_bp_reload`, `!bp_reload` - reloads the configuration(only for `@css/root`)